 Secondly, we need to build industrial scale availability of renewable fuels in partnership with leading Scandinavian suppliers.
 As announced earlier, we became the first shipping company in the world to start to utilise Neste’s co-processed marine fuel, which provides up to 80% reduction in lifecycle emissions compared to fossil fuels.
 In addition, we are participating in projects aimed at industrial scale production of hydrogen based e-fuels in second half of the decade.

 Thirdly, we need customers who share a common future vision for low emission shipping.
 Here we have worked for example with SSAB to introduce Viikki and Haaga which almost halved emissions between Luleå, Oxelösund and Raahe.
 In addition, SSAB and Port of Oxelösund have played an integral part in the launch of Virtual Arrival, which has enabled 25% reduction in CO2-emissions in applied voyages between Luleå and Oxelösund

 A ship is the most environmentally friendly alternative for transporting large quantities of cargo.
 For instance, one Eira-size 20,000 dwt vessel is the equivalent of around 1,100 trucks with cargo capacity of 18 tons.

 One of the easiest ways to decrease carbon footprint is the use of bigger ships and to slow down their speed.
 However, it must be recognized that this is not possible for all of our clients and industries due to lot sizes and restrictions in harbours.

-It is noteworthy that MRV figures take into account the weight of the cargo which results in poor figures when lightweight cargoes which fill up the hold are carried.
+It is noteworthy that MRV figures take into account the weight of the cargo, which results in poor figures when lightweight cargoes, which fill up the hold, are carried.
 These cargoes include for example project cargoes, wood pellets and some steel products such as pipes.